AtharvChanana/card-game-war-python/README.md

 - Two players
 - Basic game mechanics
-- Support for "war" scenarios
+- Support for "war" scenarios where tied cards lead to additional rounds

 ## How to Run